Symphony No. 2 (Weingartner)

-Felix Weingartner's Symphony No. 2 in E-flat major, Op.
+Felix Weingartner's Symphony No. 2 in E♭ major, Op.
 29 is a musical composition that Weingartner started in 1897 and completed in 1899.
 The overall musical language of the piece is late-romantic although with a high emphasis on Schubertian melodicism.
 Furthermore, as with other contemporary Austrian composers of the end of the 20th century such as Gustav Mahler or Hans Rott, his second symphony heavily uses a Brucknerian treatment of simple motifs through extensive repetition and grand orchestration.

 Introduction

-Composed between 1897 and 1899, his Second Symphony was premiered in Germany 1900.
+Composed between 1897 and 1899, his Second Symphony was premiered in Germany in 1900.
 In the following years it was performed several times across Europe, usually under Weingartner's own baton.
 In 1901 it was premiered in London by Sir Henry Wood at the Proms, the only symphony by the composer performed there.
-The same year it was premiered in Paris and Munich under Weingartner's direction, and in 1905 he premiered it in Berlin.
+The same year it was premiered in Paris and Munich under Weingartner's direction, in Chicago under Theodore Thomas (in November) and in 1905 the composer premiered it in Berlin.
 The symphony received generally cold responses, which are said to have distressed the composer.
-The German musicologist Hugo Goldschmidt opined that it demonstrated "an embarrassing mismatch between intention and ability".
-A less adverse French reviewer said the work was not so much a symphony as an orchestral suite, whose movements are in no way linked together.
+The German musicologist Hugo Goldschmidt averred that it demonstrated "an embarrassing mismatch between intention and ability".
+A less negative French reviewer said the work was not so much a symphony as an orchestral suite, whose movements are in no way linked together.
 All agreed that it was an unoriginal effort.

 There is no recorded public performance of the work after World War I, and the composition was generally forgotten until CPO released a recording of the work in 2006, with Marko Letonja conducting the Basel Symphony.

 Instrumentation

-The work is scored for a Symphony orchestra consisting of the following assemble:
+The work is scored for a symphony orchestra consisting of the following assemble: